dstl-lab/Code-Comprehension-User-Study/README.md

 understanding of pre-written data analytical programs.
 We conducted user studies with five novice data scientists and four expert data scientists.
 In each study, participants were presented with a pre-written data analytical program and asked to use think-aloud method to explain their thought processes.
-Based on their responses, we performed both quantitative and qualitative analyses. <u>The materials in this repository include the pre-written code we asked our participants to analyze</u>.
+Based on their responses, we performed both quantitative and qualitative analyses. <ins>The materials in this repository include the pre-written code we asked our participants to analyze</ins>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>